- Should I get Medicare?

 - Is there a possibility you’ll need medical equipment or several medical treatments in the near future?

-- If you don’t have any chronic conditions, do you have too much coverage?
+- Do you have too much coverage if you don’t have any chronic conditions?
 Will you use it?

 How do I keep my costs low?